w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 for a greater duration of time can do so and get their vote amplified.
 For more details on the governance system please see [here](learn-governance).

-This guide will instruct token holders how to proposed and vote on public referenda using the Democracy module as it's implemented in Kusama.
+This guide will instruct token holders how to propose and vote on public referenda using the Democracy module as it's implemented in Kusama.

 ## Important Parameters